Huangzizhou/microstructure_inflators/Documentation/running.md

 ### Use cases

-- In the example above, we are using a very low worst case low stress and keeping the compliance tensor at 1.0.
-This means we are giving more importance to achieving the targeted elasticity tensor than to reduce the worst case stress.
+- In the example above, we use a very low worst-case stress objective weight and set the compliance tensor-fitting weight at 1.0.
+This ensures worst-case stress is still reported at each iterate, but effectively ignores the stress levels when optimizing (focusing only on fitting the desired elasticity tensor).

 - A different configuration would be the following:
 ```bash